RobelGiday/nz_vehicle_theft_analysis/README.md

 [Click here to view query results](assets/query_results/thefts_by_region.csv)

 ### Vehicle Thefts by Type and Region
+* **Auckland** reports the most thefts with perpetrators stealing:
+	* 326 saloons,
+ 	* 306 station wagons and
+  	* 294 hatchbacks.
-Auckland reports having the most vehicle thefts in New Zealand, with perpetrators stealing 326 saloons, 306 station wagons and 294 hatchbacks.
-Still significant but lower than Auckland, both Canterbury & Wellington have recorded many thefts.
+* Still significant but lower than Auckland, both Canterbury & Wellington have recorded many thefts.
 In contrast, rural regions like Gisborne and Southland report far fewer thefts.
-Thieves often target saloons, station wagons and hatchbacks because these vehicle types are widely available, making them easier to sell or dismantle for parts.
-Meanwhile, luxury, heavy-duty, and niche vehicles are rarely stolen due to their size, tracking technology, limited usability, and may have lower resale demand.
+* Thieves often target saloons, station wagons and hatchbacks because these vehicle types are widely available, making them easier to sell or dismantle for parts.
+* Luxury, heavy-duty, and niche vehicles are rarely stolen due to their size, tracking technology, limited usability, and lower resale demand.

 ```sql
 SELECT